BayashiPascal/FMB/README.md

 ## Introduction

 This repository includes the C implementation of the FMB algorithm, which can be used to perform intersection detection of pairs of static/dynamic cuboid/tetrahedron in 2D/3D by using the Fourier-Motzkin elimination method.
-Results introduced in the documentation show that the FMB algorithm can be in average up to 4.8 times faster than the SAT algorithm.
+Results introduced in the documentation show that the FMB algorithm can be on average up to 4.8 times faster than the SAT algorithm.

 The implementation is divided into 4 folders, 2D for the 2D static case, 2DTime for the 2D dynamic case, 3D for the 3D static case, and 3DTime for the 3D dynamic case.
 Each case can handle pairs of cuboid and/or tetrahedron.
 The cuboid and tetrahedron implementation's code is in the Frame folder.
 The SAT algorithm implementation's code, used for performance comparison, is in the SAT folder.